 Quick facts about Norway:

 - Inland ice and glaciers: 2 790 km2

 - Average temperature Oslo (2018): 7.8 ° C (maximum 34.6 ° C, minimum -15.9 ° C)

 This legendary tour takes you through Norway’s most breathtaking UNESCO-protected fjord and mountain scenery, as well as a trip on Europe’s top scenic rail journey.

-Travel into the heart of the Norwegian fjord- and mountain landscape, experience the mighty Sognefjord and enjoy scenic train journeys with the Flam Railway and Bergen Railway – all in one ticket!
+Travel the waterway through the heart of the Norwegian fjord- and mountain landscape on the beautiful Sognefjord.
+This relaxing and extensive fjord experience also includes scenic train journeys with the Flåmsbana and Bergen Railway.

 The beautiful Hardangerfjord is filled with a wide variety of impressive highlights!
 Experience idyllic and spectacular fjord landscapes, mighty mountains with dramatic waterfalls, lush fruit and cider farms, and powerful glaciers.